5.2.2 Judicial Discretion, Legal Principles and Human Rights

 In his book, Is Law a System of Rules?, Ronald Dworkin wrote about “the fact that when lawyers reason or dispute about legal rights and obligations, particularly in …hard cases, …they make use of standards that do not function as rules, but operate differently as principles” [Section 2, p.
 43].
 He defined a “principle” as “a standard that is to be observed, not because it will advance or secure an economic, political, or social situation deemed desirable, but because it is a requirement of justice or fairness or some other dimension of morality”.
 He used this terminology to add clarity to the somewhat fuzzy concept of “a judge’s discretion”, but admitted that “They are controversial, their weight is all important, they are numberless, and they shift and change” [p.
 64].

 Both he and Hart quoted examples of cases where rules have to be interpreted.
 Whether this interpretation involves “discretion” or the weighing of “principles”, they agreed that the law develops by the establishment of precedents that result from rulings on cases requiring interpretation: ‘case-law’.
 They also agreed that, in the process of interpretation, the judge would apply principles which come from the culture of the society to which the law applies, including what Devlin called “public morality” (5.1.4).

 It is desirable to avoid the apparent arbitrariness of judges merely using their personal opinions about a society’s values.
 There are several ways of providing, modifying and using sets of principles that are separate from primary legislation:

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/522a.htm